-Jennifer De Chiara has been our agent for almost seven years, and she signed us to a modest deal at Backbeat Books, a small music specialist that I preferred over the larger, general-interest houses.
-The manuscript was finished on time in early 2017 and a release date was set for October 2017, the fortieth anniversary of the plane crash that killed Artimus’ friends.
-But Jennifer disappeared on us mid-year when the book was put on hold pending the resolution of some unrelated litigation involving Artimus and a Skynyrd biopic he was working on.
-(It was resolved in his favor, on appeal, in October 2018.)
+The manuscript was finished on time in early 2017 and a release date set for October 2017, the fortieth anniversary of the plane crash that killed Artimus’ friends.
+But Jennifer De Chiara disappeared on us mid-2017 when Backbeat postponed publication because of unrelated litigation involving Artimus and a Skynyrd movie he was working on.

 From June 2017 onwards—18 months—there was not a peep from Jennifer, not a single call or email to check up on the lawsuit, the book, or her clients’ well-being.
-In that time, Artimus and I were in frequent contact with the publisher as we devised various legal and release strategies—tasks normally handled by an agent.
-I assumed Jennifer De Chiara had lost interest, and moved on.
+In that time, Artimus and I were in frequent contact with Backbeat publisher John Cerullo and his staff, devising various legal and release strategies—tasks normally handled by an agent.
+I assumed Jennifer De Chiara had lost interest and moved on.
 Just to be sure, I emailed her on Christmas Eve, 2018:

 SHIFTING THE BLAME

-Well, I’m glad Jennifer’s still on board and willing to serve, but I was surprised by her claim that there was “no news” because there was a lot of news.
+Well, I was glad Jennifer was still on board.
+But I was surprised by her claim that there was “no news” because there was a lot of news.
 We even had a new release date.
-And why did she say there was “no update regarding the lawsuit” when the only lawsuit—Artimus’ movie litigation—had been resolved?
-As for her claim that neither Artimus nor I had reached out to her, Jennifer De Chiara did not like speaking with Artimus, and she made it clear in June 2017 that she had no desire to speak with me either.
-As you’ll see below, she likes to shift the blame.
+And why did she say there was “no update regarding the lawsuit” when Artimus’ movie litigation had been resolved in his favor two months earlier?
+What lawsuit was she talking about?

 DEAN: Dear Jennifer, There has actually been a lot of news with the book and Artimus, and I’m not aware of any lawsuit against the book.
-But since you asked if there’s something you can do, I would ask that you get back to [the publisher, to sort out some matters].
+But since you asked if there’s something you can do, I would ask that you get back to John Cerullo [to find out the long-awaited results of a legal review].
 Dean Goodman.